SimasPo/Portfolio/README.md

 **Tools:** Tableau

 **Results:** Created dashboard blueprint and completed dashboard that: allows the user to identify themselves, based on that identity, presents the appropriate data and visualizations, shows all of the KPIs in the blueprint.

+### Assess the Quality of a Dataset for a Public Service Agency](https://github.com/SimasPo/Dashboard-meeting-business-requrements)

 ## Education
 Maturity Diploma: seccessfully completed the secondary level of education.
 19 July 2013